-eCTD format is mandatory for all submissions for CAPs involved in the referral procedure.
-Submissions should be sent via EMA eSubmission Gateway or eSubmission Web Client only.
-All eCTD format submissions for CAPs sent to EMA via eSubmission Gateway/Web Client are available via the Common Repository and will be considered delivered to all National Competent Authorities' (NCAs) representatives, alternates and scientific experts.
-No additional copies of the submissions should be sent directly to the NCAs on CD/DVD or via CESP as this might lead to validation issues and cause delays.
+Referral submissions concerning CAPs only and all EMA-led referrals where also National products are included (NP, MRP, DCP products) should be sent via EMA eSubmission Gateway or eSubmission Web Client only.
+They are available via the Common Repository and considered delivered to all National Competent Authorities (NCAs) and scientific group experts.
+No additional copies of the submissions should be sent directly to the NCAs as this might lead to validation issues and cause delays.

-CAP referral submissions should always be submitted as the next sequence in the product lifecycle for each CAP.
-Standalone eCTD submissions for the active substance are not allowed for CAPs included in referral procedures.
+For CAPs, referral submissions should always be submitted as the next sequence in the product lifecycle for each CAP.
+Standalone eCTD submissions for the referral (on active substance basis) are not allowed for any CAPs included in referral procedures.
+However, for EMA led referral procedures where only MRP, DCP and NP products are included, a stand-alone eCTD lifecycle is recommended to cover all the concerned nationally authorised products.